Fedorrychkov/Gradial/README.md

 - `npm run clean` - for clean build folder

 ## How to use in your project
-- in head of your html file add link to css file `gradial.css ` or `gradial.min.css`
+- in head of your html file add link to css file `simple.gradial.css ` or `simple.gradial.min.css`

 ## Why?
  I'm front-end developer, and i want create my solutions for simple work with ui.